 Assembly Bill 846 (AB 846)

 AB 846 proposed revisions to the non-discrimination statute of the CCPA.
-While this statute prevents companies from offering users discriminatory prices or products based on their data preferences, the bill sought to redefine when this rule is applicable.
+While this part prevents companies from offering users discriminatory prices or products based on their data preferences, the bill sought to redefine when this rule is applicable.

 The three exceptions to this statute as proposed by AB 846 were: